farihamahaldar-beep/DSAI3202-lab2/README.md

 Uses **DEAP** (Distributed Evolutionary Algorithms in Python) to search for the optimal feature subset.
 Each individual in the population is a binary chromosome where `1` = include feature and `0` = exclude.
 Fitness is evaluated using 3-fold cross-validated RMSE with a lightweight RandomForest to balance evaluation speed with accuracy.

 The GA is preferred over purely filter-based methods because it can discover **feature combinations** that work well together, not just features that are individually strong.
+The GA reduced the input feature set down to just **8 features** — a 92%+ reduction — while achieving R² of 0.97.

 | Parameter | Value |
 |---|---|